priya22-gif/Azure-End-to-End-Data-Engineering-Project-Spotify-Data/README.md

 # 🎵 Azure End-to-End Data Engineering Project – Spotify Data

+## 📌 Problem Statement

+Organizations often receive Spotify data through APIs in raw, semi-structured formats that are not suitable for analytics.
+This project focuses on building an automated, scalable Azure data pipeline to ingest, transform, and store Spotify data as analytics-ready datasets using modern data engineering best practices.

 ## 📌 Project Overview

 This project implements a **real-world end-to-end data engineering pipeline on Azure** using the Spotify dataset.